spitlo/spitlo.github.io/content/music/looptober-2023.md

 content_class = "looptober looptober-2023"
 +++

-I decided to do looptober this year, too.
+I decided to do Looptober this year, too.
 And this year I’m using the Polyend Tracker.
 I wanted to try out all the new features of the 1.7 firmware, and experiment a bit with making instruments on it.

 I prepared by using the auto name feature to create 31 named but empty projects, thinking the name will set the direction for the loop.